docker/docs/compose/compose-file/index.md

 networks, and volumes for a Docker application.
 The latest and recommended version of the Compose file format is defined by the [Compose Specification](https://github.com/compose-spec/compose-spec/blob/master/spec.md){: target="_blank" rel="noopener" class="_"}.
-The Compose spec merges the legacy 2.x and 3.x versions, aggregating properties across these formats and is implemented by **Compose 1.27.0+**.
+The Compose Specification merges the legacy 2.x and 3.x versions (also known as Compose V1), aggregating properties across these formats and is implemented by **Compose 1.27.0+**.

 Use the links below to navigate key sections of the Compose Specification.